hannahchan/FeatureGates.NET/README.md

 ### Feature Gate Key

 The feature gate key is a unique string identifier that you define for each of your feature gates.
 Using the same name as the feature flag that controls your feature gate is recommended.
-If your feature flag controls more than one feature gate, adding a unique suffix to the feature gate key for each feature gate is recommended.
+If your feature flag controls more than one feature gate, adding an identifying suffix to the feature gate key for each feature gate is recommended.

 > **Warning** - Failure to give each of your feature gates in your application a unique feature gate key will result in inaccurate metrics being collected for those feature gates.